Fadhliii/python-learning/README.md

   - It take the 1st value in the 1st iteration
   - Then the next value in the next iteration
   - Until the last value in the final iteration
+- adding append function to make a random to be a list
+- change a list that has been shuffled to be string
 """